chapter 07

 The first effect of forcing myself to slow down was realizing I wasn't a kid anymore.
 Life raced on and we all seemed oblivious to it.
 In Rome.

 In Rome their religion was events.
 People killing each other always drew a full coliseum.
 Festivals inspired mass drunkenness.
-The university was an island of sanity.
-Most people couldn't read or write and we had a library full of writings, that if diligently read and understood would have warned us not to be like we were.
+The university was an island of relative sanity.
+Most people couldn’t read or write and we had a library full of writings, that if diligently read and understood would have warned us not to be like we were.

 "Jesus, I've been looking all over for you."

-"I was reading through Plutarch's lives."
+“I have been sitting here all day reading through Plutarch’s lives.”

-Charus showed me the application.
+Charus handed me the application.

-"John Levi.
-He's my first mentor."
+“John Levi.
+He’s my first mentor, half brother and second cousin.”

 "Good answer, Jesus.
 I'll send for your friend and mentor."